Nocturnal Enuresis – Bedwetting. Stop Children Getting Bed Wet. Natural Solution for Bed Wetting at Night and Urinary Incontinence.

 13. Strengthen Kidney and Bladder: Due to their rich multi-spectrum mineral content, black beans, miso soup, celery, chia seed, pumpkin seeds, and wild rice help to strengthen the kidney and bladder.
 Add these to your child’s diet on a regular basis.

-14. Make sure your child voids before he or she goes to bed.
+14. Make sure your child voids before goes to bed.
 It won’t stop the bedwetting, but there will be less stored urine, which means less urine to wet the bed.

 15. Help your kids stay positive too by using an affirmation.
 “I will wake to go to the bathroom.”